L’ESPACE ENTRE LES CHOSES

 18 rue de la Calade — 13000 Arles

-open every day exept on Monday from 11am to 6pm
+open from wednesday to sunday, 11am to 6pm

 entry fee 6€ — reduced fee 4€*